lucass4/dotfiles/README.md

 ## Contributing

 Contributions to improve the project are welcome.
-Please ensure to follow the project's coding standards and commit guidelines when submitting changes.
+Please follow the project's coding standards and commit guidelines when submitting changes.

 ## License